Required fields

 secrets.yaml - SOPS-encrypted values: any value that was encrypted with SOPS in

-topf.yamlor in patch files is decrypted internally and its plaintext is redacted from output
+topf.yamlor in patch files is decrypted internally and its plaintext is redacted from output - vals-resolved values: any value that was resolved from a vals reference (e.g.

 Disable it only when you need to inspect the raw diff for debugging: